B. J. Thomas: 1980s–2010s

 During the 1980s, Thomas had little success on the pop charts, but some of his singles topped the country singles chart.
 Two of those songs included "Whatever Happened to Old-Fashioned Love" and "New Looks from an Old Lover" in 1983.
 Additionally, "Two Car Garage" reached No. 3 on the country charts.
 In 1981, on his 39th birthday, Thomas became the 60th member of the Grand Ole Opry.
-His Opry membership later lapsed, with the Opry having classified him as a non-regular "guest artist".

-Thomas scored another hit, recording "As Long as We Got Each Other", the theme music to the television series Growing Pains.
-The first-season theme was a solo for Thomas, but was re-recorded as a duet with Jennifer Warnes for the second and third seasons.
-For the show's fourth season, it was re-recorded again with British singer Dusty Springfield, but the Thomas/Warnes version was reinstated for season five and some of season seven.
-Thomas first released this track on his 1985 album Throwing Rocks at the Moon via Columbia Records.
+His Opry membership later lapsed, with the Opry classifying him as a non-regular "guest artist".
+He scored another hit, recording "As Long as We Got Each Other", the theme song for the television series Growing Pains.
+The first-season theme was a solo for Thomas; it was re-recorded as a duet with Jennifer Warnes for the second and third seasons.
+For the show's fourth season, it was re-recorded with British singer Dusty Springfield, however the Thomas/Warnes version was used for season five and part of season seven.
+Thomas first released the track on his 1985 album Throwing Rocks at the Moon via Columbia Records.

-Thomas also wrote two books, including the autobiography Home Where I Belong, and starred in the movies Jory and Jake's Corner.
-Several commercial jingles, including ones for Coca-Cola, Pepsi and Bell Telephone, have featured his singing voice and music.
+Thomas also wrote two books, including the autobiography Home Where I Belong and starred in the movies Jory and Jake's Corner.
+Several commercial jingles including ones for Coca-Cola, Pepsi and Bell Telephone, have featured him singing and his music.
 On December 31, 2011, Thomas was the featured halftime performer at the 2011 Hyundai Sun Bowl in El Paso, Texas.

-On April 2, 2013, Thomas released The Living Room Sessions, an album with acoustic arrangements of well-known hits.
+On April 2, 2013, he released The Living Room Sessions, an album with acoustic arrangements of well-known hits.
 It featured guest appearances with established and emerging vocalists, accompanying Thomas on seven of the album's twelve tracks.

 On December 3, 2013, the National Academy of Recording Arts and Sciences announced that the 1969 single "Raindrops Keep Fallin' on My Head" by Thomas would be inducted into the 2014 Grammy Hall of Fame.

 Personal life and death

 Thomas married singer-songwriter Gloria Richardson in December 1968.
-They had three daughters: Paige (born 1970), Nora (adopted from North Korea in 1978) and Erin (born in 1979).
+They had three daughters: Paige (born in 1970), Nora (adopted from Seoul, Korea in 1978), and Erin (born in 1979).

 Shortly after his career began, Thomas became dependent on drugs and alcohol, which led to his marriage nearly ending.
-On January 28, 1976, Thomas became a Christian, less than a month after Gloria did.
+On January 28, 1976, he became a Christian less than a month after Gloria did.
 Most press sources indicated that Thomas had been sober since he and Gloria reconciled in 1976.

 On March 23, 2021, Thomas announced on his official Facebook page that he had stage IV lung cancer and was being treated in Texas.
 He died on May 29 at his home in Arlington, Texas, at the age of 78.